-On April 30, 2009, we had outstanding \$46,180 principal amount of 1.375% convertible senior notes which will mature on February 1, 2012.
-Our subsidiary Alexion Manufacturing borrowed \$44,000 to finance the purchase and construction of our Smithfield, Rhode Island manufacturing facility which may not be prepaid in whole or in part prior to July 11, 2009.
+On June 30, 2009, we had outstanding \$9,918 principal amount of 1.375% convertible senior notes which will mature on February 1, 2012.
+Our subsidiary Alexion Manufacturing borrowed \$44,000 to finance the purchase and construction of our Smithfield, Rhode Island manufacturing facility.
 The loan is guaranteed by us and bears a fixed annual rate of 9.12%.
 The loan principal is required to be repaid in equal monthly installments of \$489, starting March 2010 and until August 2017, at which time all outstanding balances are due.
-During the first quarter of 2008, we entered into a revolving credit facility with Bank of America and may borrow up to \$25,000, with up to a \$5,000 sublimit for letters of credit that can be used for working capital requirements and other general corporate purposes.
+In June 2009, Alexion Manufacturing amended the mortgage loan to permit prepayment of the entire principal amount over six months and without penalty.
+We are party to a revolving credit facility with Bank of America and may borrow up to \$25,000, with up to a \$5,000 sublimit for letters of credit that can be used for working capital requirements and other general corporate purposes.
 The loan is collateralized by substantially all of our assets, including the pledge of the equity interests of certain direct subsidiaries, but excluding intellectual property, assets of foreign subsidiaries and assets related to our manufacturing facility in Smithfield, Rhode Island.
 We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on our liquidity (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect and (B) the Federal Funds Rate then in effect plus 0.50%, plus 0% to 0.25% depending on our liquidity (as calculated in accordance with the agreement).
 Interest is payable quarterly for Base Rate loans and, in the case of LIBOR-based loans, at the end of the applicable interest period, with the principal due on February 28, 2011, the maturity date.
-In addition, we paid \$7,500 and are required to pay an additional principal amount of \$2,500 in connection with the acquisition of certain patents from the Oklahoma Medical Research Foundation, or OMRF.
-In connection with the settlement of our patent litigation with PDL, we agreed to make a \$25,000 payment to PDL, \$12,500 of which has been paid in January 2009 and \$12,500 of which is due in June 2009.

-Our 1.375% convertible senior notes, the mortgage loan, the revolving credit facility and the OMRF and PDL obligation, remain outstanding or available, and the degree to which we are leveraged could, among other things:
+Our 1.375% convertible senior notes, the mortgage loan, and the revolving credit facility, remain outstanding or available, and the degree to which we are leveraged could, among other things:

-- make it difficult for us to make payments on our notes and our loans; - make it difficult for us to obtain financing for acquisitions or in-licensing opportunities or other purposes on favorable terms, if at all; - make us more vulnerable to industry downturns and competitive pressures; and - limit our flexibility in planning for, or reacting to changes in, our business.
+- make it difficult for us to make payments on our notes and our loans; - make it difficult for us to obtain financing for acquisitions or in-licensing opportunities or other purposes on favorable terms, if at all; - make us more vulnerable to industry downturns and competitive pressures; and - · limit our flexibility in planning for, or reacting to changes in, our business.